-The Maruha Nichiro Group considers respect for human rights, including within our supply chain, to be a management issue, and has made efforts starting in FY2019 aimed at constructing a united due diligence system.
-This includes creating a system to identify, assess, prevent and reduce human rights risks for the entire group.
-In FY2019 we screened for human rights risks by country and fish species, then primarily carried out the following initiatives.
+The Maruha Nichiro Group considers respect for human rights, including within our supply chain, to be a management issue, and has launched activities starting in FY2019 aimed at constructing a united due diligence system (activities for identifying, assessing, preventing, and mitigating human rights risks).

 Promote a Proactive Approach to Human Rights

-At Maruha Nichiro, every year we hold human rights training targeting all employees as part of our activities for respecting human rights as defined in the Group Code of Conduct.
-In FY2020, we switched over to e-learning for all participants from the standpoint of preventing the spread of COVID-19, with a total of 1,894 officers and employees taking part.
+At the Maruha Nichiro Group, we hold annual in-house human rights training targeting all employees as part of our activities for respecting human rights as defined in the Group Code of Conduct.

 In FY2021, we conducted e-learning program training from the standpoint of preventing the spread of COVID-19.